All Episodes

 I love the Chinese and I believe in free trade.

-But it is my belief that the Treasury Department and investment banks had a situation where when we bought all this and the Chinese recycle all of their dollars back into treasuries.
+But it is my belief that the Treasury Department and investment banks had a situation where when we bought all this and the Chinese recycled all of their dollars back into Treasuries, this kept our interest rates artificially low without any market mechanism to correct it.

-The Federal Reserve then used that situation as a conundrum, which said that we can really keep our other interest rates low domestically, because they say there's no threat of inflation.
+The Federal Reserve then used that situation as a conundrum, which said that we can really keep our other interest rates low domestically because they say there's no threat of inflation.

 It just keeps the Federal Reserve from pumping out money.

-Let's start let's start at the beginning here.
+Let's start at the beginning here.

-So that if your currency is devalued, uh the the government's printing money, creating fiat money, people can turn to the alternative.
+Fundamentally, what you need for currency protection is an alternative currency so that if your currency is devalued, the government's printing money, creating fiat money, people can turn to the alternative.

-Now the beauty of the gold standard is it did this automatically.
+Now, the beauty of the gold standard is it did this automatically.

-That is, if the government started printing money, dollars were devalued, people started turning in their dollars to the government at the gold window in exchange for gold.
+People started turning in their dollars to the government at the gold window in exchange for gold.

 They went to the alternative currency.

-Well, the effect of that was it shrank the money supply and the dollar grew in strength again, and it automatically corrected it.
+Well, the effect of that was it shrank the money supply and the dollar grew in strength again and it automatically corrected it.

 I mean, Bretton Woods failed.

-It wasn't the best system, but it it failed, and the gold standard failed because, as you know, when when you have a gold standard, you get these gold flows with a trade imbalance, and it makes an economy contract at times.
+And the gold standard failed because, as you know, when you have a gold standard, you get these gold flows with a trade imbalance, and it makes an economy contract at times.

-And we we have this notion in America today, which gets us to the subprime thing, that we should be immune from any recession.
+And we have this notion in America today, which gets us to the subprime thing, that we should be immune from any recession.

 And I don't understand this.

-There there's the difference between the depression and the business cycle.
+The difference between the depression and the business cycle.

-And what politicians, and this goes back to the previous caller too, what they promise people is the good times will never end.
+And what politicians, and this goes back to the previous caller, too, what they promise people is the good times will never end.

 Well, we'll do it.

-But the problem with that is, as you know, is if if you're unwilling as a nation to go through a minor correction or a minor recession, you are setting yourselves up for a big one.
+But the problem with that is, as you know, is if you're unwilling as a nation to go through a minor correction or a minor recession, you are setting yourselves up for a big one.

 And we're setting ourselves.